 Crime doesn’t happen that much in the United Arab Emirates.
 Car break-ins are not common, but travellers should still take their valuables with them.

 Women shouldn’t bring attention to themselves while riding a taxi.
-Victims should contact the Canadian Embassy in Abu Dhabi or the U.S. Consulate General in Dubai.
+Victims should contact the Canadian Embassy in Abu Dhabi or the Canadian embassy in Dubai.

 What Should I Take to the United Arab Emirates?